apache/kvrocks-website/community/contributing.md

 ### Code style

 If your patch contains changes to C++ code, make sure you format the code using Clang Format (`./x.py format` to quickly format all code).
 In addition, after you submit your patch, the CI (currently [GitHub Actions](https://github.com/apache/kvrocks/actions)) will perform some checks using Clang Tidy to ensure that the code follows some good patterns (modern C++) and without some security issues.
-So if the CI reports a problem, you can check the CI logs or run Clang Tidy locally (`./x.py check tidy`) to help you fix your code.
+So if the CI reports a problem, you can check the CI logs or run Clang Tidy locally (`./x.py check tidy`) to help you fix your code (you can try `./x.py check tidy --fix` to fix a part of reports automatically if auto-fix patches for a checker are available).
 And if your patch involves changes to Golang code, make sure you run golangci-lint (`./x.py check golangci-lint`) before submitting the patch.

 ### Tests